samuel-bazinet/Projects1/README.md

 <p>
 CharCount:
     This program will experiment with ways to count characters in a text using various implementations of data structures

+Chess:
+    This is simply a recreation of the game of chess
 </p>

 Here's a summary of the current standalone programs: